wyhitcs/team-letsencrypt/draftv1.md

 A feature is a characteristic or end-user-visible behavior of a software system[[6](#Sven)].
 We identified a list of variable features and classified them into four categories.
 We identified a list of variable features and classified them into four categories.
 Moreover, features in Let's Encrypt come with different binding times.
 Most features are at run time, others at compile time[[7](#Lee)].
 And this is described at the first of each class.

-####2.5.1.1 Feature List
+####2.5.1.1 Main Features

-##### **Environment**

-The first subsection concerns about the environment in which the software runs.
-The binding time of OS support is at compile time while Python-version support is at run time.

-- OS support: Let’s encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD and etc. Let’s Encrypt is able to automatically identify user’s OS and install a compatible version, or users can manually choose a version.

-- Python-version support: Let’s Encrypt Client currently can only run on Unix-ish OS with Python 2.6 or 2.7; Python 3.x will be supported after the Public Beta Launch.

-##### **Client(GUI)**

-There are a number of features that users can change via Let’s Encrypt client GUI.
-All of them are binded at run time except UI/Command switch, User authority and Usage which are at compile time.

-- UI/Command switch: Let’s Encrypt supports ncurses(a programming library providing an API that allows the user to write text-based user interfaces) [[8](#ncurses)]  UI, or can be driven entirely from the command line.
-Users can choose between UI and command line.
+- Virtual Environment: Let’s Encrypt allows users to decide whether to use virtualenv (virtual environment package) or not.

+- Usage (as plugin or client): Let’s encrypt not only can serve as an independent application, it can also serve as a third party module in other applications.
+In the latter case, Let’s encrypt is used as a plugin.

 - Notification of configuration change: User can switch on/off notification of configuration change.
 For example, if someone changes the storage path of a file, there should be notification of the change by default.
 However, user can decide to close such notification.

-- User authority: There are two levels of authority: “user” and “super-user” (developer).
-In “user” mode, it is not allowed to use a number of instructions and some information will also be hidden.
-In ’super-user’ level, there are no such restrictions.

-- Virtual Environment: Let’s Encrypt allows users to decide whether to use virtualenv (virtual environment package) or not.

-- Usage (as plugin or client): Let’s encrypt not only can serve as an independent application, it can also serve as a third party module in other applications.
-In the latter case, Let’s encrypt is used as a plugin.

-- Input Method: Users can either input arguments of functions from a keyboard or from a pre-stored file.

-##### **Plugin**

-Plugin concerns the extensions of Let’s Encrypt and is bound at compile time.

 - Web server support: Let’s Encrypt client supports a number of different “plugins” that can be used to obtain and/or install certificates.
 Plugins that can obtain a specified certificate are called “authenticators” and can be used with the “certonly” command.
 Plugins that can install a certificate are called “installers”.
 Apache, Nginx and webroot are plugins currently supported.
 Moreover, users can use a “standalone” web server to obtain a certificate.
 This is useful on systems with no web server, or when direct integration with the local web server is not supported or not desired.

-##### **Configuration**

-Configuration contains a great many features offered by Let’s Encrypt to improve user experience.
-All of them are binded at run time except Valid period and Email notification which are at compile time.

-- Logging-level: The application is setup using serilog for logging.
-There are many logger levels such as “debug” and “customer”.
-In “customer” level, detail information is hidden to prevent ’noise’ while in “debug” level, such information can be seen.

 - Allow specifying encryption algorithm: ACME protocol enables multiple types of encryption algorithms like RSA and MD5.
 Let’s encrypt enables all these algorithms.

 - Editable certificate and key storage path: The path of storing a certificate is specified by default after installing Let’s Encrypt.
 However, users are allowed to edit the storage path.

-- Editable log file storage path: The path of the log file is specified by default after installing Let’s Encrypt.
-Users can also edit the path.

-- Personal profile: The most important information of personal profile is email address and users have to offer an effective profile in order to apply for a certificate.
-They are also allowed to edit the profile afterwards.

 - Multiple Challenge solution: There are many ways of solving challenges to prove someone owns a certain domain name: Simple HTTP, Domain Validation with Server Name Indication(DVSNI) and DNS verification.
 If it is not chosen manually by users, Let’s Encrypt will pick the default one.

-- Optional update way (manual or automatic): Once an up-to-date version of Let’s encrypt is released, user’s local machine will update automatically.
-However, users can disable such automatic update and do it manually instead.

 - Optional ACME compliant services: Let’s Encrypt supports a number of CAs and allows users to choose their favorite one by command line.